elugens/hello-javascript/docs/bonus-javascript-design-patterns/behavioral-design-patterns/template-method-pattern.md

   </summary>
   <div>
     <div>
-      <strong>Interview Response:</strong> Template Method Pattern: When to Use
+      <strong>Interview Response:</strong> When to Use the Template Method Pattern.
     </div>
     <br />
     <div></div>

-- The problem resolved by the template method pattern is the use of an algorithm which has different variations.
-You would need to split your algorithm into different steps, implemented in the abstract class when in common between the different implementations.
-On the other hand, the steps which are different will be implemented in the concrete classes.
+- The template method pattern solves the problem by employing an algorithm with various versions.
+You need to divide your method into additional steps implemented in the abstract class when the different implementations share them.
+On the other hand, the various steps will be implemented in the concrete classes.
-- Another interesting case where you would detect the need for this pattern is when you have copy-pasted code (private functions) between different classes.
+- Another compelling use case for this approach is when you have copied and pasted code (private functions) between various classes.
-- Finally, you may use this pattern when most of your classes have related behaviors.
+- Finally, you can employ this strategy if most of your classes exhibit similar tendencies.

 <br />
   </div>